ballerina-platform/ballerina-lang/stdlib/messaging/kafka/src/main/ballerina/src/kafka/Module.md

 | connectionsMaxIdleTimeInMillis | Close idle connections after the number of milliseconds. |
 | transactionTimeoutInMillis | Timeout for transaction status update from the producer. |
 | enableIdempotence | Exactly one copy of each message is written in the stream when enabled. |

+>**Note:** The default thread pool size used in the Kafka module is number of processers available * 2.
+You can configure the thread pool size by using the `BALLERINA_MAX_POOL_SIZE` environment variable.